brampat/security/publications/2019-02-20_passwords_fun_with_numbers/README.md

 Obviously, when attackers use brute-forcing techniques to crack a password, the bigger the password-space is, the longer it will take for cracking a password.
 That's where my statistics fetish went in overdrive.

 ## Speed
-Depending on password length, complexity and the hashing algorithm, brute-forcing passwords can take anywhere between seconds and many millenia.
+Depending on password length, complexity and the hash-function, brute-forcing passwords can take anywhere between seconds and many millenia.
 Let's see some statistics from a $5000,- cracking rig.
 ![](5k_cracking_rig.jpg)

 ```